hahnec/plenopticam/README.rst

     - Lytro 1st Generation (to come)

 .. note::
     If you are `using your own Lytro Illum <https://hahnec.github.io/plenopticam/build/html/guide.html#using-your-own-lytro-illum>`__ camera, you first need to extract camera calibration data as a *tar* archive.
-You can follow the `instructions guide <https://hahnec.github.io/plenopticam/build/html/guide.html>`__
+Please follow the `instructions guide <https://hahnec.github.io/plenopticam/build/html/guide.html>`__.

 |